MissouriMRR/propguard/README.md

 - Finish front-end for the tutorial part of Propguard (Feb 11)
 - Write basic tutorials for setting up development environments for the flight team (Feb 25)
-- Create the front-end for the wiki (Feb 25)
 - Write a tutorial for writing actual flight code (March 10)
-- Create a backend for the wiki to host content on (April 7)
+- Create a backend and database to host propguard tutorial (March 17)
-- Find a place to host the wiki and tutorial (March 25)
+- Find a place to host the wiki and tutorial (March 19)
-- Come up with a system that lets the wiki by easily editable with some CMS like Ghost+Gatsby or something similar (April 21)
+- Come up with a system that lets the wiki by easily editable with some CMS like Ghost+Gatsby or something similar (April 14)

 ## Contributing